-Mixed-fisheries considerations are based on the single-stock assessments combined with knowledge on the species composition in catches in the Celtic Sea fisheries, using the Fcube method (Ulrich et al, 2011).
-Mixed-fisheries scenarios are based on central assumptions that fishing patterns and catchability in 2017 are the same as those in 2015.
-The same F assumption in 2016 is made as for the single-stock advice (status quo F, average 2013-2015).
+Mixed-fisheries considerations are based on the single-stock assessments combined with knowledge on the species composition in catches in the Celtic Sea fisheries, using the Fcube method (Ulrich et al., 2011; 2017).
+Mixed-fisheries scenarios are based on central assumptions that fishing patterns and catchability in 2017 and 2018 are the same as those in 2016.